gyan-js/gyan-js/README.md

                         insta: "@wtf.itz_gyan",
                         gmail: "gyanshresth03@gmail.com"
                       },
- challenge: "I am building an e-commerce application mainly using react and stripe.js" }
+ challenge: "I am building a music application some what like Spotify, but still unique" }
 ```